 - Easier to maintain one tank rather than many

 Whether you choose a multiple water tank setup or opt for one single tank will depend upon a range of factors.
 Ultimately you must decide what fits your need best, but hopefully this article has provided you with better direction.
-If interested in buying a rainwater tank, or perhaps several, Team Poly has a wealth of experience and offers many diverse tank options and styles.
+If you are interested in buying a rainwater tank, or perhaps several, Team Poly has a wealth of experience and offers many diverse tank options and styles.
 We are always happy to provide a non-obligatory quote if one catches your interest.